grafana/writers-toolkit/docs/sources/style-guide/style-conventions/index.md

 A caution warns the user to proceed with caution.
 A caution emphasizes a course of action's potential downsides.

+The markdown syntax for a caution is `> **Caution**` and will appear in the published output as shown in the following example:

 > **Caution:** By disabling authentication requirements, anyone can access your Grafana instance.
 There is a considerable security risk associated with this.

 ### Warnings

-A warning informs the user not to do something For example:
+A warning informs the user not to do something.
+Warnings are usually reserved for actions that, if performed, could cause harm to hardware, software, or data.

+The markdown syntax for a warning is `> **Warning**` and will appear in the published output as shown in the following example:

 > **Warning:** You cannot back up your dashboards in Grafana.
 You might not be able to recover a dashboard if it is deleted.